wejick/nodeTracker/README.md

 1. UP;;[file id];;[block available]
   Update available files on peers including information about available blocks.
   >>[to do] mechanism to delete unavailable files in node
+1. UN;;[file name];;[block available]
+  Update available files on peers including information about available blocks, instead of using file id we can use file name as identifier.
+  >>[to do] mechanism to delete unavailable files in node
 1. HOSTID (Not yet implemented)
   Get host id information